 Golfer's elbow, also known as medial epicondylitis, is caused by damage to the muscles and tendons that control your wrist and fingers.
-The damage is typically related to excess or repetitive stress — especially forceful wrist and finger motions.
-Improper lifting, throwing or hitting, as well as too little warm-up or poor conditioning, also can contribute to Golfer's elbow.
+The damage is typically related to excess or repeated stress — especially forceful wrist and finger motions.
+Improper lifting, throwing or hitting, as well as too little warm-up or poor conditioning, also can contribute to golfer's elbow.

 Many activities can lead to golfer's elbow, including:

 - Golf.
-Gripping or swinging the clubs incorrectly can take a toll on your muscles and tendons.
+Gripping or swinging clubs incorrectly or too forcefully can take a toll on your muscles and tendons.

 - Racket sports.
 Excessive topspin can hurt your elbow.
 Using a racket that's too small or heavy also can lead to injury.

 - Throwing sports.
 Improper pitching technique in baseball or softball can be another culprit.
 Football, archery and javelin throwing also can cause golfer's elbow.